 The Cancer Therapy Evaluation Program (CTEP), Division of Cancer Treatment and Diagnosis (DCTD) is providing IL-15 for this study to NIH without charge.
-No NIH investigator involved in this study receives payments or other benefits from CTEP.
+No NIH investigator involved in this study receives payments or other benefits from any company whose drug, product or device is being tested.